stevegt/grid-cli/v2/doc/140-cache.md

 The kernel MUST treat modules as caches.
 In the event of a cache miss, the kernel MUST consult one or more modules to retrieve the requested value.

-1. **Cache Keys**:
-    - The cache key MUST use filesystem separators (e.g., `/`) between each key component.
-Arguments MUST be URL-encoded when building the cache key to handle characters such as `/` that are unsafe in file or directory names.
-    - Example: A cache key might be `promiseHash/moduleHash/arg1/arg2`.

 2. **Consulting Modules as Caches**:
     - Modules act as part of the cache mechanism.
 On a cache miss, the kernel consults one or more modules to retrieve the requested value.
     - The cache lookup function takes multiple arguments: `promiseHash`, `moduleHash`, and zero or more arguments from the caller’s message.